Cherreads

 A whale.

-A humpback whale, specifically, approximately forty tons of mammal that had absolutely no business being a hundred feet above the Pacific Ocean, moving not down into the water but across the sky in a ballistic arc that basic physics said would terminate directly—
+A humpback whale, specifically, moving not down into the water but across the sky in an arc that basic physics would cry at—

 "Oh," Mike thought, with perfect clarity.
 "That's—"